AnuOdinson117/Deolo-dotcom/Logs.md

 ### Version 0.11
 - Search Area added.
 - Search can be done on basis of Title of Product or its description.

+### Version 0.12
+- Theme and colors update.
+- Shifted to dark colors.